Development of The Last of Us: Music and sound production

 Throughout development, Druckmann and Straley had been compiling various musical tracks that they found inspirational.
 When searching for a composer to work on the game's music, they realised that many of the compiled tracks were composed by Gustavo Santaolalla.
 Straley described Santaolalla's music as "organic instrumentation, minimalist, dissonance and resonance with the sounds".
-As a result, Sony reached out to Santaolalla, who agreed to work on the game's soundtrack.
+The composer agreed to work on the game's soundtrack when contacted by Sony.
+Santaolalla was brought to the studio and was shown an early version of the game's first trailer and a full description of the game's plot; Druckmann remembers the composer's first words to them were "I want to be a part of this.
+Whatever it takes, I want to write for this".
 After hearing the game's pitch, Santaolalla was excited to work on the game; he previously wanted to work on video games, but refused to work on those without a focus on story and characters.

 Due to Santaolalla's stance on composing music—he lacks knowledge in reading and writing sheet music, preferring to simply record—he began working on The Last of Us early in development.
 To give Santaolalla a point to base his music, Druckmann simply told him about the story and themes, as opposed to giving specific instructions on composing; Santaolalla appreciated this freedom, feeling it assisted in the composing.
 To compose, Santaolalla felt the need to "go into some more dark place, more textural and not necessarily melodic".
 To challenge himself, Santaolalla used a variety of unique instruments he was unfamiliar with, giving a sense of danger and innocence.
 For The Last of Us, he used a detuned guitar, producing deep noise.
 To produce unique tunes, Santaolalla recorded in various rooms, including a bathroom and kitchen.
 The team wanted the game's AI to affect the music.
 They also tried to make the music evoke a reaction from the player, as their familiarization with the sounds would trigger a previous emotion that they felt.
 Music manager Jonathan Mayer felt that the game's action music was atypical of action music in other games, stating that it's "relatively low-key", and that taking it out of context changes the immediate reaction to it.
 The game's theme, "The Last of Us", was the first piece of music that the team received, and they were very impressed.